TheMulhima/Easier-Pantheon-Practice/README.md

 # Better P5 Practice

 ## Description:
 A mod that allows practice for P5 in HoG.
-This mod changes the health and damage of ascended bosses to match with P5 and adds the ability to remove health (for fury practice) and add soul or lifeblood before each fight starts.
-Also add an option for hitless practice.
+This mod changes the health and damage of ascended bosses to match with P5 and adds the ability to remove health (for fury practice), add soul or lifeblood before each fight starts and an option for hitless practice.

 ## Why Would I use this?:
 - It can be used to practice specific bosses in P5 such as **Markoth**.